April 2026

 University College Birmingham has launched its Two-Day Degree study model for September 2026, opening doors to higher education for people who have been locked out of university by cost, irregular timetables or work and caring responsibilities.

-Study on campus just two days a week
+Study on campus just two consecutive days a week

-The Two-Day Degree model is a study route that fixes on-campus teaching into the same two consecutive days each week, for the duration of the course.
+The Two-Day Degree model is a study route that fixes on-campus teaching into the same two consecutive days each week.

-This gives students a predictable, stable timetable with no mid-course unexpected changes, allowing the remaining five days free for work, caring responsibilities and family life.
+This gives students a predictable, stable timetable, leaving the other five days free for work, caring responsibilities and family life.

 Making university more affordable